dang3rpenguin/itslearning-phish/README.md

 Acting as a phish.
 This is merely to serve as an example of how a phishing website can be created.

 ## Disclaimer:
 I will not be held liable for any damages caused by this project nor will I be held liable for any other problems that occurs from this project.
 This is purely for educational purposes.
+See to the LICENSE, for more information.

 ## Authors